 Dr Mary Anne Francis

 Dr Mary Anne Francis is an artist and writer.
-She studied Fine Art at Central St-Martins and Goldsmiths' College where she completed a practice-based PhD.
-She exhibits regularly having shown at venues that include Tate Britain, Beaconsfield London, Gasworks, Towner in Eastbourne, Handel Street Projects, the Whitechapel, and as part of London Underground's Platform for Art programme.
-Her work is included in many private and public collections including those of Tate, British Museum, and the London Transport Museum.
-Her writing on art has appeared in a wide range of venues including Art Monthly, The Times Literary Supplement and many academic journals.
-She has taught in a number of art schools in the UK including Goldsmiths', The Royal College of Art, and Chelsea College of Art & Design.
+She studied Fine Art at Central St-Martins and completed at practice-based PhD at Goldsmiths.
+She exhibits regularly and has shown at venues that include Tate Britain, Towner, and The Whitechapel.
+Her work is included in many collections (Tate, British Museum, and the London Transport Museum for example).
+Her writing on art has appeared in publications such as Art Monthly, The Times Literary Supplement and many academic journals.
 Read more about Dr Mary Anne Francis.

 Technicians on the course include: Helen Stuart, Paul George and Louise Gregory.